Deontay Wilder: Wilder vs. Stiverne II

 On February 27, 2017, the WBC ordered Wilder to fight mandatory challenger Bermane Stiverne, with negotiations to begin immediately.
 On July 18, 2017, it was reported that a deal was being negotiated for Wilder to make his sixth defense of his WBC title against heavyweight contender Luis Ortiz (27–0, 23 KOs, 2 NC).
 Wilder's promoter Lou DiBella, had put the Barclays Center in Brooklyn on hold for October 14 and November 4, 2017.
-According to sources, Don King, promoter of Bermane Stiverne, mandatory challenger for Wilder, had reported to be working out a step-a-side fee from Wilder and Ortiz's advisor Al Haymon.
+According to sources, Stiverne's promotor Don King had reported to be working out a step-a-side fee from Wilder and Ortiz's advisor Al Haymon.
 Stiverne told Boxing Scene that Don King had not been given any permission to negotiate a step-a-side fee and he would work with his management team to ensure he challenges for the WBC title in his next fight.
-It was reported by VADA, who oversees the WBC Clean Boxing Programme, that Stiverne missed a drug test.
-The WBC treated this as failing a drug test.
+It was reported by VADA, who oversees the WBC Clean Boxing Program, that Stiverne missed a drug test, which the WBC treated as tantamount to failing a test.
 WBC president Mauricio Sulaiman worked on a deal to finalise Wilder vs. Ortiz for November 4, 2017.
-According to TheRing.tv, Stiverne agreed a mid six-figure payday to allow the fight to take place.
+According to TheRing.tv, Stiverne agreed to a mid six-figure payday to allow the fight to take place.
 On September 12, it was reported by Showtime that the fight was a done deal, awaiting official announcement for the fight to take place on November 4 at Barclays Center in Brooklyn.
 Showtime revealed the card would include Daniel Jacobs as chief support.
 On September 18, the fight was made official pending the official press conference, which would take place the next day.
 ESPN was advised that Stiverne would fight Breazeale on the undercard in a title eliminator.
-It was reported on September 29, Ortiz had failed a drugs test.
+It was reported on September 29, Ortiz had failed a drug test.
 It was believed that the drugs in question were diuretics chlorothaizide and hydrochlorothiazide, which are used to treat high blood pressure but also can be used as masking agents for performance-enhancing drug use.
 A urine sample was taken on September 22 in Miami.
 Ortiz never informed VADA that he had been on medication.